 During this time, it is imperative to remember that you are not alone.
 The knee replacement attorneys at Childers, Schlueter & Smith have decades of experience working with clients who are just like you: those who put their trust into a company, only to have that trust broken, resulting in pain and suffering.

 For any type of irregular pain or discomfort you may have experienced from your Optetrak knee implant failure, it is necessary to contact your doctor.
 Not only can your doctor help you move forward from this pain and discomfort, but also give you access to your medical records, indicating which device and model number were used for your knee replacement surgery.
 You may also call a knee implant lawyer at any time to discuss your knee replacement, the symptoms you are suffering and what next steps you may consider.
 Receiving a legal consultation from an Exactech Optetrak knee replacement lawyer will help you to better understand your options and how long you may have to take action.
 In all 50 U.S. states, there are statutes of limitations that can prevent you from pursuing legal recourse.
 Our knee implant attorneys offer confidential consultations available at no cost.

 While pursuing an Exactech Optetrak knee replacement lawsuit may be the last thing on your mind right now, know that compensation can help assist with the following:

 Not only should Exactech be held accountable for their actions and knee implant failure, but you deserve to live a healthy, pain-free life.
 Let us help you.

-Contact the Knee Replacement Attorneys at Childers, Schleuter & Smith Today
+Contact the Knee Replacement Attorneys at Childers, Schlueter & Smith Today

-To schedule a no-cost, no-obligation consultation, contact Childers, Schleuter & Smith today by calling (800) 641-0098.
+To schedule a no-cost, no-obligation consultation, contact Childers, Schlueter & Smith today by calling (800) 641-0098.
 You have been through more than enough, let us help.